 - Feather pillows should not be washed.
 Feathers are designed by nature to help keep water off a birds back so please don’t wash your feather pillows.
-Use a pillow protector or pillow case and wash that and send the actual pillow to a professional dry cleaner that has experience with cleaning down bedding.
+Use a pillow protector or pillowcase and wash that and send the actual pillow to a professional dry cleaner that has experience of cleaning down bedding.

 - Down pillows can be washed.
 But, you must make sure they are dried properly.
 Any moisture remaining on any of the down clusters will mold and mildew in less than 24 hours and your pillow will be ruined.
-So when you think it’s done drying dry it some more.
-Think in terms of hours, like 4 hours on medium heat, and not in terms of 36 – 48 minutes which would be a dryers normal cycle time.
-No … you don’t need tennis balls.
+So when you think it has finished drying – dry it some more.
+Think in terms of hours, eg 4 hours on medium heat, and not in terms of 36 – 48 minutes which would be a dryer’s normal cycle time.